-With the return of the Pumpkin Spice Latte and the first leaves falling comes also Cybersecurity Month 2021, a time to focus on the fundamentals of IT security and to raise awareness on the best practices to keep us safe from cyberattacks.
+With the return of the Pumpkin Spice Latte and the first leaves falling comes also Cybersecurity Month a time to focus on the fundamentals of IT security and to raise awareness on the best practices to keep us safe from cyberattacks and improve your organization’s security posture.

 This year has seen attacks targeting large organisations that many would have considered too big to fail.
 These security incidents highlighted how, when it comes to security, there might be big and small players, but ultimately all it takes for organisations to have their defences breached is to leave a vulnerability unpatched or for an employee to click on the wrong link.